SAP-samples/kyma-runtime-extension-samples/chatbot-conversational_AI/README.md

 ### 6. Deploy the Alert Notification Functionality that sends messages when an error occurs

+To ensure that you get notified in case errors happen, you have to follow the following steps:

+1. Change to the directory `alert-notif/k8s`

+2. Open the file `deployment.yaml`

+3. For the ServiceInstance change the value of `spec.parameters.configuration.actions.properties.destination` for the e-mail action to an e-mail to which you would like to receive notifications.
+If you want to use slack instead of e-mail, then you should change the value `spec.parameters.configuration.actions.properties.destination` for the slack action to the webhook of a given slack channel.
+[Here](https://api.slack.com/messaging/webhooks) you will find more informations about how to set up a webhook for your slack channel.
+Furthermore, you have to mention the type of notification `email`or `slack` in the spec.parameters.configuration.subscriptions.actions` field.

+4. To allow proper association of the function in the cluster, you have to adjust two more values for the Functions.
+The environment variable `CLUSTER_DOMAIN` has to get the value of the domain of the cluster.
+The environment variable `url` should have the value of the url of the region

+5. Now you can save and close the `deployment.yaml` file

+6. Finally, the alert notification has to be deployed to the cluster.
+For this you have to run the following command in the terminal:

+        ```
+        kubectl apply -f deployment.yaml
+        ```

+7. After some minutes the alert notification function should be up and running in your cluster.

 ### 7. Deploy the Kubernetes CronJob that updates the Bot